lyne-design-system/lyne-figma-listener/README.md

 # Express Server

 The express server is hosted on Heroku.
-If you use Heroku for the first time, install the cli tool first and login after installation:
+If you use Heroku for the first time and want to test it locally, install the cli tool first and login after installation:

-## Setup and develop
+## Setup and develop locally

 ```bash
 npm install -g heroku